alvaromongon/3dMapRender.js/README.md

 # 3dMapRender.js
-Simple wrapper for 3d map rendering using babylon.js
+Simple 3d map renderer using three.js.

+Based on the work done by lebesnec on the repository: https://github.com/lebesnec/island.js